Did you know?

 Education – Japan expand

+Japan is one of the top-performing OECD countries in reading literacy, maths and sciences with the average student scoring 540.
+This score is higher than the OECD average of 497, making Japan one of the strongest OECD countries in students’ skills.
+On average in Japan, boys outperformed girls by 2 points.
 The best-performing school systems manage to provide high-quality education to all students.
-In Japan, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background, is 76 points, lower than the OECD average of 99 points and one of the smallest gaps amongst OECD countries.
+In Japan, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background, is 76 points, lower than the OECD average of 96 points.
 This suggests the school system in Japan provides relatively equal access to high-quality education.

 Better Policies for Better Lives

 Japan has been at or near the top of the international rankings on education.
 Its success can be attributed to a first rate teaching force, superb family support for students at home, the way resources are focused on instruction and the strong incentives for students to take tough courses and study hard in school.
 The Japanese education system is also grounded in a deep commitment to children that is both concrete and enduring.

 A strong focus on equity

 Japanese classes are heterogeneous and large (more than 35 students on average) and no student is held back or promoted on account of ability.
 Furthermore, all are expected to master the same demanding curriculum.
 This is a powerful formula for equity in terms of outcomes.
 What is particularly impressive about this approach is that the expected outcomes are not set at the lowest common denominator, but at the top of the range of possible outcomes worldwide.